acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 ```

 There is a thing I want to improve here is to not stop the character when it collides but right now I am reacting one frame later to the collision so the velocity is 0 in x for one or more frames and it feels a bit strange when playing the game.

-### Bonus track: Interpolation

-ANIMATED VIDEO SHOWING INTERPOLATION ON COLLIDE OR NORMALLY, TURN ON AND TURN OFF/COMPARE

-I am using physics for this game, processed in the fixed time step so when game is running fast or when the character is relocated quickly (catch missed jump), then location jumps between frames start to be noticeable by the player.

-What I do here is to add some interpolation between render frames using previous and current position to improve a bit the feeling.

-SOME CODE SHOWING P = PREVIOUS * 1 + CURRENT * 1 - t';

 ### Links